Terex 33-19 "Titan": Public display

 Front view of the restored 33-19 "Titan" on static display in Sparwood, B.C., shown in "Terex green" livery.

 After acquiring the Sparwood Mine in late 1992, Teck Corporation offered the Titan for preservation as a public monument in 1993.
 The Sparwood, British Columbia Chamber of Commerce completed a fund raising effort, restored the Titan, and promotes it as a tourist attraction.
 The Titan is on static display off Highway 3 in Titan Park, 126B Aspen Drive, Sparwood, British Columbia, Canada.
 Although the 33-19 "Titan" was restored, the engine has been removed.

 The Titan played a starring role in a 1977 Terex television commercial alongside golfing great Jack Nicklaus.
-The commercial opens with Nicklaus standing in the loaded bed of the Titan, hitting golf balls, and ends with a panorama of Nicklaus standing amidst several of Terex' then-current products.
+The commercial opens with Nicklaus standing in the loaded bed of the Titan, hitting golf balls, and ends with a panorama of Nicklaus standing amidst several then-current Terex products.

 Specifications

 The Titan has a payload capacity of 350 ST, a net vehicle weight of 509500 lbs and a gross vehicle weight of 1209500 lbs.
 Fully loaded, the Titan had a top speed of 29.8 mph.
 At the time of its construction in 1973, the Titan was the largest, highest payload capacity truck ever built.
 The Titan remained the highest capacity haul truck in existence for 25 years until the début of the 360 ST payload capacity Caterpillar 797 in September 1998.

 The Titan used a diesel/AC electric powertrain that consisted of an Electro-Motive Division model 16-645E4, 16-cylinder, gross 3300 HP, 10320 cuin, turbocharged, intercooled, unit injection, locomotive engine directly coupled to an Electro-Motive Division model AR10-D14, 10-pole, AC electric alternator sending DC power via a rectifier to General Motors model D79CF traction motors at each of the four paired rear wheels.
 The Titan utilized a power, all-wheel steering system.
 The front wheels swept through a 71-degree arc.
 At a preset point as the front wheels moved off-center, the eight rear wheels would also begin to steer, moving up to a maximum of 10 degrees off center.
 The Titan required ten 40.00x57 tires.